18F/private-eye/README.md

 particularly useful if you HTML page already contains valuable messaging around private URLs, or if you'd like to configure the messaging without the need of using JavaScript.

+## Developing
+This project uses `jest` for testing.
+Tests can be run with `npm test` or `npm test:watch` to rerun tests when files change